RenatoGeh/gospn/README.md

   detailed document on SPNs.
 * `/doc/code`: is a detailed documentation on the code.
 It contains only the implementational aspect of GoSPN.

+#### Datasets

+We use the following datasets:

+* Olivetti Faces Dataset by AT&T Laboratories Cambridge
+* Caltech101: L. Fei-Fei, R. Fergus and P. Perona. *Learning generative visual models from few training examples: an incremental Bayesian approach tested on 101 object categories.* IEEE.
+CVPR 2004, Workshop on Generative-Model Based Vision.
+2004